Lao food and drink now has its own page

 There is Wi-fi internet connection, self-locking digital safes, even scales to check your own weight, or of the consignment of silk you are sending or carrying back home!
 Peace and tranquillity in a minimalist setting, with high ceilings and air-conditioning of course.
 The room rate includes breakfast and there is a free shuttle service to the airport too.
 Learn more, check for best prices for the Green Park Boutique Hotel here.
 We have had excellent reports from friends who stayed there.

-Further down you will find Hotel Inter which despite the uninspiring name, is a refurbished "boutique" hotel with very reasonably priced rooms individually furnished in Lao traditional style.
-This hotel is ideally located for exploring the city and it's right in the riverside entertainment area.
+Further down you will find Hotel Inter which despite the trite name, is a refurbished "boutique" hotel with reasonably-priced rooms individually furnished in Lao traditional style.
+This hotel is ideally located for exploring the city and it's right in the busy riverside entertainment area.
 Booking well in advance is advisable as it is so popular.
 We've had friends turned away too in the busy season.

 Vientiane view from Patuxai towards the Mekong River

-The Vientiane skyline is likely to be dominated for some time by Lao's tallest and biggest building complex, the (unofficially-rated) 5 star Don Chan Palace Hotel.
-You can see it on the left of the horizon in the above photo taken from Patuxai (Victory Monument), Vientiane's version of the Paris Arc de Triomphe – a very poor imitation, by the way!
+The Vientiane skyline is still dominated by Lao's tallest and biggest building complex, the (unofficially-rated) 5 star Don Chan Palace Hotel.
+You can see it on the left of the horizon in the above photo taken from Patuxai (Victory Monument), Vientiane's version of the Paris Arc de Triomphe – a poor imitation, by the way!
 But a climb up the internal steps affords some nice views of the surrounding gardens and along Lane Xang Avenue, the 'gateway' to Vientiane.

-Don Chan Palace Hotel, Vientiane, Lao PDRHowever, if you prefer your views in air-conditioned comfort, then the Don Chan Palace is the place to stay.
-Despite the modern but somewhat bland architecture, this 14-storey high-rise and adjoining complex contains a 240-room hotel and convention centre (and future shopping mall) imposingly situated on a former island on the Lao side of the Mekong River, and within reasonable walking distance of the city centre.
+Don Chan Palace Hotel, Vientiane, Lao PDRHowever, if you prefer your views in air-conditioned comfort, then the Don Chan Palace is one place to get them.
+With its odd-looking 'Lao' gable roof the 14-storey tower contains a 240-room hotel and adjacent conference centre.
+It is situated on a former island on the Lao side of the Mekong River, within reasonable walking distance of the city centre, but there is also a shuttle bus.

-Those views are the best in Vientiane; to the west are dazzling sunsets across the Mekong and over Thailand, and eastward over the city, its environs and inland.
+Those views are possibly the most panoramic in Vientiane; to the west are dazzling sunsets across the Mekong and over Thailand, and eastward over the city, its environs and inland.

-Don Chan Palace Lobby bar, Vientiane, LaosThe Don Chan Palace Hotel in Vientiane has rooms to suit all budgets, with large and smaller rooms at surprisingly low prices – from US$105-140 per night – compared to what you would pay for a similar standard of accommodation and facilities in other Asian capitals and cities.
+There are rooms to suit all budgets, with large and smaller rooms at Don Chan Palace Lobby bar, Vientiane, Laosrelatively low prices – from US$105-140 per night – compared to what you would pay for a similar standard of accommodation and facilities in other Asian capitals and cities.

 There are restaurants and bars such as the lobby shown, to choose from for drinks, snacks, meals or buffets; rave in one of the city's most popular disco-nightclubs, cool off in the large indoor swimming pool, relax in the spa, use the sport and fitness centre and dine in the upper-floor panoramic view restaurant.